 There have been many coaches and managers in sport who have been experts in the field of mind games and manipulating the opposition.
 If there was a World Cup for mind games, Sir Alex Ferguson, former Manchester United manager, and one of the most decorated managers in soccer would be the undisputed champion.

-In 1996, Sir Alex had seen his team claw back what appeared to be an insurmountable gap between United and Newcastle, but they did claw it back.
-He then stated that opposing teams may not try as hard against Newcastle as they did against United.
-Disrespectful to their opponents, but it seemed the only person who didn’t see it for the mind game it was, was the then Newcastle manager Kevin Keegan.
-Keegan, visibly angered when questioned stated “You can tell him now, we’re still fighting for this title and he’s got to go to Middlesbrough and get something – and I’ll tell you, honestly, I will love it if we beat them.
+In 1996, Sir Alex had seen his team claw back what appeared to be an insurmountable gap between United and Newcastle.
+Ferguson lit a fuse in Newcastle manager, Kevin Keegan by saying that opposing teams may not try as hard against Newcastle as they did against United.
+Disrespectful to their opponents, but it seemed Keegan was the only person who didn’t see it for the mind game it was, and was visibly angered when asked about it.
+He ranted about how disrespectful it was and stated “You can tell him now, we’re still fighting for this title and he’s got to go to Middlesbrough and get something – and I’ll tell you, honestly, I will love it if we beat them.
 Love it.”

 What Keegan experienced is seen across all sports.
 A hurdler may lose confidence after falling at the final hurdle.
 A gymnast trying to negotiate a four inch beam may find it to be razer thin after falling.
 A hockey player may lose confidence in a shoot-out if they missed their last three attempts.
 A soccer player having missed a penalty may not be as confident the next time they are up to face the goalie.
 Confidence and self-belief are critical components to success, and fortunately, there are ways to overcome set-backs.

-Here are the three take aways for today:
+Here are the three takeaways for today:

 1 – Take things moment by moment.
 Whether things are going well and you have scored a goal to make Messi jealous, or whether you just missed an open goal with the ball on the line, it is one moment.

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org